hirosystems/docs/docs/readme-template.md

 ## Setting up the local environment

-*Povide a brief series of required steps for the user to get their local environment up and running.
+*Provide a brief series of required steps for the user to get their local environment up and running.
 Whenever possible, include real-world code snippets and samples that users can copy and use.*

 ## Usage

 *Briefly describe some of the tasks/actions a user can perform.
-Instead of desribing these in detail here, provide links to the Hiro technical documentation instead.*
+Instead of describing these in detail here, provide links to the Hiro technical documentation instead.*

 ## Additional Resources